-Saying more with less means the words you choose have to work harder, which means you have to find the best words for the communication job.
-And when it comes to finding the right word, you have lots of options—at least those of you in my primarily English-speaking audience.
+Saying more with less means the words you choose have to work harder, which means you need to find the best words for the communication job.

-Following are a few tools and tips to help you navigate the world of words and find exactly what you need to communicate clearly and succintly.
+Following are a few tools and tips to help you navigate the world of words and find exactly what you need to communicate clearly and succinctly.

 Best resources for finding the right word

 Your personal vocabulary